 Nonsurgical methods will be recommended first.
 Many patients with TMJ disorders find relief in these measures and do not require surgery.
 These treatments may include occlusal splint therapy, orthodontics, physical therapy, wearing a mouth guard at night, modifying your diet, applying heat, or using pain relievers and anti-inflammatory medications.
 BOTOX® is a minimally invasive injection that can decrease pain while increasing mouth movement.

 If these options are ineffective, a surgical approach may be necessary.
-Our oral surgeons can perform open-joint arthroplasty to repair or reposition parts in the jaw joint.
-Arthroplasty is typically performed under general anesthesia, so you will be asleep and will not feel any discomfort.
+Arthrocentesis is one treatment option which can help alleviate TMJ pain and increase jaw mobility by flushing out inflammatory mediators and removing adhesions within the joint space.
+Another surgical option is an open joint arthroplasty which aims to repair and reposition parts of the joint.
+These procedures are performed under IV sedation or general anesthesia.
 During this procedure, your surgeon will make an incision in the skin to expose the jaw joint and make the necessary repairs.
 If the disc has slipped, your surgeon can reposition it or insert an artificial disc.
 Any rough bony surfaces surrounding the joint are smoothed down and sutures are placed to close the incision.